eduvpn/documentation/API.md

-The `authorization_endpoint` is then used to obtain an access token by providing it with the following query parameters, they are all required, despite some of the,m being OPTIONAL according to the OAuth specification:
+The `authorization_endpoint` is then used to obtain an access token by providing it with the following query parameters, they are all required, despite some of them being OPTIONAL according to the OAuth specification:

 * `client_id`: the ID that was registered, see below;
 * `redirect_uri`; the URL that was registered, see below;